 Environment & planning

-In 2024, we are planning to conduct limited surveys on public land and private property where land access has been agreed.
-These works will contribute to our technical knowledge of the proposed pipeline corridor.
+Between 2023 – 2025 the Project conducted surveys on public land and private property in Gippsland where land access had been agreed.
+The works contributed to our technical knowledge of the location of the proposed pipeline corridor.

 This page will continue to be updated when new surveys are planned or if changes occur.